iov-one/weave/docs/design/permissions.rst

 a short identifier that was uniquely tied to an authentication condition, but *did not reveal* that condition.

-We can redefine address to be the hash of a "permission", not just public key bytes, and then we keep this functionality while generalizing what a permission is.
+We can redefine address to be the hash of a "condition", not just public key bytes, and then we keep this functionality while generalizing what a condition is.

 ::

-    permission := sprintf("%s/%s/%s", extension, type, data)
+    condition := sprintf("%s/%s/%s", extension, type, data)
-    address := sha256(permission)[:20]
+    address := sha256(condition)[:20]

 The questions is when and how to use each one.
-Any field that can declare an owner must decide if those bytes represent a permission of an address.
-The Authenticator can store Permissions in the Context, and then allow clients to check for matches either by permission or by address.
+Any field that can declare an owner must decide if those bytes represent a condition or an address.
+The Authenticator can store fulfilled Conditions in the Context, and then allow clients to check for matches either by condition or by address.
 But where to use which one???
 Here are some rough guidelines:

 1. If we really need to save 20 bytes, use an *Address*.
 (But few places need that micro-optimization)
-2. If we want visibility of control, use *Permission* (multi-sig solutions, arbiters, etc)
+2. If we want visibility of control, use *Condition* (multi-sig solutions, arbiters, etc)
 3. If you want to obscure control (until first use), use *Address*
 4. Everything else, at your discression, just make sure it is compatible.

-I guess it is up to the extension developer, but I would generally use Permissions for anything stored in the value and Address for fields that appear in the key, unless there is a reason otherwise.
+I guess it is up to the extension developer, but I would generally use Conditions for anything stored in the value and Address for fields that appear in the key, unless there is a reason otherwise.

 **Cash**: Key is Address

-**Sigs**: Key is PublicKey (data section of Permission).
-We construct a permission from it, then can compute the address.
+**Sigs**: Key is PublicKey (data section of Condition).
+We construct a condition from it, then can compute the address.

-**Escrow**: All participants are defined by Permission
+**Escrow**: All participants are defined by Conditions

 I would love to hear opinions on where to use each type.
 What are your ideas?